HendrikHenselmann/GeneticAlgorithm/README.md

 - `float individualFitness (Individual_t individual)` : Calculate a fitness score that states the quality of the solution regarding your problem.
 Important note : Fitness scores have to be non-negative !!
 - `void populationFitness (Population_t population, FitnessScores_t fitnessScores)` : Calculate fitness scores that state the quality of every individual of the population.
 Important notes : Fitness score i has to corrspond to individual i of the population.
 Fitness scores have to be non-negative !!

+In the file `GeneticAlgorithm > src > Main.c`: Import your header at the top and then look for the line where     `Environment_t env` is defined.
+Just assign your newly created `Environment_t` to env.
+For example, `Environment_t env = eightQueensProblem;` in case of the eight queens problem.

 ---

 # Log files and Visualization